 Music washes away from the soul the dust of everyday life.
 I recently found out that these words by Berthold Auerbach are bang on target.
 I often travel a lot.
 Traveling to work and back and traveling on weekends for visual delights, I have always been an out-going person.
 The surprising part is that never have I felt the importance of music while traveling so intensely.
-After having lost my wireless Bluetooth speakers on one of my travels, I was left with no music at all.
+After having lost my wireless Bluetooth speakers along with my favorite bass headphones on one of my travels, I was left with no music at all.
 This was when I felt a void and realized that I could not live without music, especially when out.

 With this experience done, I thought to myself if I was a music addict.
 I was.
 At the risk of stating an oxymoron, I went on to read about how music is a good addiction.
 I would like to share with you the points I believe we all music addicts can related to: